 Causes of Social Withdrawal

 Social withdrawal can be a symptom, cause, and type of anxiety.
 Some people develop social withdrawal because of their anxiety symptoms.
 Others develop anxiety because they've withdrawn from social situations.
 Still others experience severe anxiety socially, causing them to withdraw.
-Take my anxiety test to learn more.
+Take my free 7 minute anxiety test to learn more.

 People who suffer from anxiety often have a strong desire to retreat from society, holing up and isolating themselves from the world around them.
 While it can seem like such people are stuck up, angry at the world or weird in some way from an outsider perspective, the truth is that it may be as uncomfortable for them to be in social situations (due to the chemical reactions occurring in their brains due to anxiety) as it would be for a highly social anxiety-free person to be trapped in a lonely, empty room.

 The reasons behind the desire to socially withdraw depend on how your anxiety manifests itself.
 These are some example of the general reasons why an anxious person would have the desire to withdraw:

 Anxiety attacks are a big reason why anxiety sufferers may want to seclude themselves.
 No matter who you are, it is no fun to lose control in public.
 Reasons to avoid public panic attacks can range anywhere from pride to fear to self-preservation.

 You may be someone who feels the need to protect their pride by keeping your anxiety a private matter, especially when it comes to the symptoms of an anxiety attack which you may feel point to weakness: a racing heart, sweating, paleness, shaking and nausea are unpleasant symptoms on their own, but having people you care about see you in an uncontrolled and relatively weak state may disturb you to the extent that you feel the need to remove yourself from their presence.